Temps and termites are on the rise. Schedule your free inspection today.

 What do bed bugs look like at each life stage?

-The amount of time that it takes a bed bug to progress through the life cycle will be dependent on temperature and availability of blood meals.
-It may take anywhere from 21 days at 86°F to 120 days at 65°F. The temperature threshold for bed bug eggs to hatch is 55-59°F.
+The time it takes a bed bug to progress through its life cycle depends on temperature and the availability of blood meals.

 If you’re dealing with itchy bites at night and you’re not sure what’s causing them, schedule an inspection with Western Exterminator.